wiicode/cybersecurity-framework/bronze-controls/email-security-and-anti-spoofing/configure-anti-spoofing-controls-.md

 SPF provides host authenticity and DKIM provides a mechanism for checking message integrity.

-These protocols do not tell organisations how to handle email, nor do they provide feedback to you, as the sending *organisation*.
+These protocols do not tell organizations how to handle email, nor do they provide feedback to you, as the sending *organization*.

 This is the role of DMARC, which builds on top of SPF and DKIM.

----

 ## When you have setup a DMARC policy of ‘none’

--   The receiving *organisation* will not change how it processes email sent from your domain – legitimate or illegitimate
+-   The receiving *organization* will not change how it processes email sent from your domain – legitimate or illegitimate
 -   But you will get feedback from the recipient

-Within 24 hours of publishing your DNS records with a DMARC policy of ‘none’, you’ll start receiving email reports from major email recipient domains.
+Within 24 hours of publishing your DNS records with a DMARC policy of `none`, you’ll start receiving email reports from major email recipient domains.
 These will come to the two addresses you specified in your DMARC record.
-The first of these should be [the anti-spoofing management tool you chose in Step 1](https://www.ncsc.gov.uk/collection/email-security-and-anti-spoofing/choose-anti-spoofing-management-tool), and the second to [a back-up email address of your choice, if you included one](https://www.ncsc.gov.uk/collection/email-security-and-anti-spoofing/choose-anti-spoofing-management-tool).

 The information in the reports will show:

 -   Where the outgoing email from your domains originates (eg IP address)
 -   The outcome of SPF and DKIM checks by the recipient – simply, whether it has passed or failed the SPF and DKIM checks.

----

 ## Monitor your reports for at least 2 weeks

-During this time, you might see a lot a ‘fail’ notices against the SPF and DKIM checks.
+During this time, you might see a lot a `fail` notices against the SPF and DKIM checks.
 You should also see a lot of legitimate sources passing checks.
-For example, you will *recognise* the IP addresses belonging to your *organisation*.
+For example, you will *recognize* the IP addresses belonging to your *organization*.

 The reports will contain information about: